All Episodes

 And they're always giving a lot of it away.

-They're spending, what, 800 bucks on toilet seats for military aircraft.
+They're spending, what, $800 on toilet seats for military aircraft.

-And when somebody from the government comes along and says, we can make sure that you don't get screwed by an insurance company, by a doctor, by a car dealer or whatever.
+And when somebody from the government comes along and says, we can make sure that you don't get screwed by an insurance company, by a doctor, by a car dealer or whatever, people who think that they're powerless, think the government's everything but powerless.

-And it it's it's uh it's it's this is purely psychological because the facts on the ground clearly indicate that you if you start depending on government for much of what you want or need in life, you're gonna be perpetually poor and disappointed.
+And this is purely psychological because the facts on the ground clearly indicate that if you start depending on government for much of what you want or need in life, you're going to be perpetually poor and disappointed.

 Well, maybe it goes to that point that a lot of people think that's unfortunately could be true, and that is it has to be so bad before it gets better.

-Well, I think that's another psychological ploy the Democrats used.
+Well, I think that's another psychological point of Democrats use.

-If you go back to the Clinton campaign in 1992, worst economy in the last fifty years, which was a lie.
+If you go back to the Clinton campaign in 1992, worst economy in the last 50 years, which was a lie.

-Well, I was thinking more of our oil situation, you know.
+Well, I was thinking more of our oil situation.

 I mean, I'm retired.